In the Pipeline: New Alzheimer’s Treatment Shows Historic Slowing in Cognitive Decline

 How much would it cost?

-The cost of the drug is not yet known, although amyloid-lowering drugs are currently not covered by Medicare or other insurers.
+The cost of the drug is not yet known.
 Amyloid-detecting spinal taps and PET scans necessary to qualify for the drug are also not routinely covered by Medicare.
+However, Medicare now covers the first amyloid-clearing drug on the market, Leqembi, after it was granted full FDA approval on July 6.

-A bipartisan group of attorneys general this week called on Medicare to cover FDA-approved antibody Alzheimer’s treatments.
+A bipartisan group of attorneys general in May called on Medicare to cover FDA-approved antibody Alzheimer’s treatments.
 BrightFocus and 52 other organizations also asked President Biden to expand Medicare coverage to include greater access to amyloid-beta-detecting PET scans used to diagnose Alzheimer’s disease and to cover amyloid-lowering drugs such as Leqembi.

 Next steps